DCard2512/GroupProjectData101/README.md

 Why was the dataset created? (e.g., were there specific tasks in mind, or a specific gap that needed to be filled?)

+The dataset was compiled from ClinicalTrials.gov, a public registry created by U.S. law to provide transparency in clinical research.
+This specific collection of COVID-19 trials was likely assembled to track and analyze the global research response to the pandemic, helping identify active studies, research gaps, and trends.

 What (other) tasks could the dataset be used for?
 Are there obvious tasks for which it should not be used?

+It could be used for meta-research (analyzing trial design trends), epidemiological studies, or network analysis of research collaborations.
+It should not be used to guide personal medical decisions without consulting full published results.

 Has the dataset been used for any tasks already?
 If so, where are the results so others can compare (e.g., links to published papers)?

+Data from ClinicalTrials.gov is widely used in systematic reviews and research papers analyzing the COVID-19 research landscape.
+Results are found in academic journals

 Who funded the creation of the dataset?
 If there is an associated grant, provide the grant number.

+The registry itself is funded by the U.S. National Institutes of Health (NIH).
+Individual trials within it list various funders

 Any other comments?
 _________________________________________________________________________________________________________________________________________________________